nushell/nushell.github.io/book/commands/flatten.md

 ## Parameters

  -  `...rest`: optionally flatten data by column
- -  `--all`: flatten inner table out
+ -  `--all`: flatten inner table one level out

 ## Examples